 22. Back to the Future

 Most people are familiar with the popular movie franchise “Back to the Future.”
 The original film was released in 1985 and starred Michael J. Fox as Marty McFly, a teenager who is accidentally sent back in time to the 1950s.
-In the course of his adventures, Marty encounters a number of challenges that require him to use his math skills.
+In the course of his adventures, Marty encounters several challenges that require him to use his math skills.

 23. Standing Still